Week 5 Tutorial

 left_join(election_data, by = "DivisionNm")

-You can refresh how to combine to data sets together by reviewing the tidyverse cheat sheet.
+You can refresh your knowledge of how to combine to data sets together by reviewing the tidyverse cheat sheet on tidyr.
+Try some toy examples yourself, ask your tutor or get some guidance from Generative AI if you are still not sure.

 election_data |>